extdn/extdn-phpcs/MEQP2/Sniffs/Classes/ConstructorOperationsSniff.md

 ```

 Any other logic than these dependency assignment operators should be excluded from the constructor.
 Having additional logic in
 the constructor makes it harder to debug and test the class.
+Note that you can't know for certain in which stage of the application initialization
+your class is being instantiated.
+The additional constructor logic might lead to performance issues and/or hard-to-find bugs.

 ## How it works
 This rule checks the constructor code to see if any other operators than `a = b` is used.
 If so, a warning is generated.